vonovak/react-navigation-header-buttons/README.md

 Anything else will not appear in the overflow menus shown by `overflowMenuPressHandlerActionSheet` and `overflowMenuPressHandlerPopupMenu`.
 Only `overflowMenuPressHandlerDropdownMenu` supports rendering custom elements, such as `<Divider />` (which is exported) or your custom ones.

-This limitation may look weird but it should not really bother you in any way: if you need to have state in your items, lift the state up.
+This limitation may look weird, but it should not really bother you in any way: if you need to have state in your items, lift the state up.
 The limitation exists because we need to be able to transform declarative React elements into imperative calls (`ActionSheetIOS.showActionSheetWithOptions` / `UIManager.showPopupMenu`).
 If this is a problem for you for some reason, please raise an issue and we'll see what can be done about it.